lbell/hydrogen-calendar-embeds/README.md

 ## Installation

-1. Upload the `hydrogen-calendar-embeds` folder to the `/wp-content/plugins/` directory.
+1. Upload the `hydrogen-calendar-embeds` folder to the `/wp-content/plugins/` directory
-2. Activate `Hydrogen Calendar Embeds` through the 'Plugins' menu in WordPress dashboard.
+2. Activate `Hydrogen Calendar Embeds` through the 'Plugins' menu in WordPress dashboard
-3. Add the Hydrogen Calendar Embeds block to your page or post, or use the shortcode directly.
+3. Add the Hydrogen Calendar Embeds block to your page or post
+4. Or use the shortcode directly

-## Shortcode Options
+### Shortcode Options (Advanced - Block Recommended)

-Shortcode format is:
+Use the following shortcode format to embed a calendar with custom options:
 ```
 [hydrogen_calendar_embeds ics="ICS_URL, ICS_URL, ..." other_option="value" ... ]
 ```

-### Available Options

 #### `ics="https://example.com/calendar.ics"`

 Public ICS/iCal feed URL(s).
 Works with any standard ICS feed: Google Calendar, iCloud, Outlook, Nextcloud, Teamup, corporate Exchange servers, and more.
 Multiple ICS feeds can be comma-separated.
 The plugin fetches the ICS data server-side to avoid CORS issues.